mverouden/blogdown-academic/content/post/2020-04-06-r-commander-windows-10/index.md

 {{% toc %}}

 ## Motivation
 Due to the novel coronavirus (SARS-CoV-2) and its related disease :mask: COVID-19 employees and students at Wageningen University & Research are all working from home.
-Students taking [Statistical Courses taught by Mathematical and Statistical Methods at Wageningen University & Research](https://www.wur.nl/en/Research-Results/Research-Institutes/plant-research/biometris/Education/BSc-and-Master-Courses.htm) will most likely use R. Students enrolled in [MAT-15303 Statistics 1](https://ssc.wur.nl/Handbook/Course/MAT-15303) and [MAT-15403 Statistics 2](https://ssc.wur.nl/Handbook/Course/MAT-15403) will use R Commander instead of basic R. Therefore, they will need to install R Commander.
+Students taking [Statistical Courses taught by Mathematical and Statistical Methods at Wageningen University & Research](https://www.wur.nl/en/Research-Results/Research-Institutes/plant-research/biometris/Education/BSc-and-Master-Courses.htm) will most likely use R. Students enrolled in [MAT-14303 Basic Statistics](https://ssc.wur.nl/Handbook/Course/MAT-14303), [MAT-15303 Statistics 1](https://ssc.wur.nl/Handbook/Course/MAT-15303), [MAT-15403 Statistics 2](https://ssc.wur.nl/Handbook/Course/MAT-15403) and [MAT-20306 Advanced Statistics](https://ssc.wur.nl/Handbook/Course/MAT-20306) (first two weeks of this course) will use R Commander instead of basic R. Therefore, they will need to install R Commander.

 {{% callout note %}}
 This post will show how to install R Commander within R on a **privately owned** desktop or laptop computer running Windows 10 as operating system.